Minimum Entangling Power is Close to Its Maximum: Introduction

 \section{Introduction}

-One of the most amazing phenomena in quantum mechanics is entanglement, which can be used to enhance channel capacity\cite{Bennett:1992zzb}, to defeat quantum noise\cite{Chen:2011du}, to speed up quantum algorithms\cite{JOZSA:2003bj}.
+One of the most amazing phenomena in quantum mechanics is entanglement, which can be used to enhance channel capacity~\cite{Bennett:1992zzb}, to defeat quantum noise~\cite{Chen:2011du}, to speed up quantum algorithms~\cite{JOZSA:2003bj}.
 It lies in the center of many quantum information processing tasks.
 In addition to its important role for foundation of quantum mechanics, entanglement has also been recognized as a fundamental resource for quantum communication and quantum computation.
-Considerable efforts have been devoted to various aspects of entanglement theory\cite{Horodecki:2009gb}.
+Considerable efforts have been devoted to various aspects of entanglement theory~\cite{Horodecki:2009gb}.

-In practical, entanglement are generated through quantum evolutions.
+In practice, entanglement are generated through quantum evolutions.
 The investigation of entangling capabilities of quantum evolutions also attracts a lot of attention.
 Understanding various aspects of the nonlocality of quantum dynamical operations is of not only broad interest, but also fundamental importance.
 In \cite{Nielsen:2003jz}, Nielsen et al. proposed to develop a theory quantifying the strength of a quantum dynamical operation, as a physical resource.
-In fact, the journey to find certain strength measures capturing some nonlocal attributes of quantum dynamical operations begins even before their proposition\cite{Zanardi:2000wg}.
+In fact, the journey to find certain strength measures capturing some nonlocal attributes of quantum dynamical operations begins even before their proposition~\cite{Zanardi:2000wg}.

-A natural nonlocality measure of a quantum operation is its entangling power, which was first introduced by Zanardi et al.\cite{Zanardi:2000wg}, given by the linear entropy produced with $U$, average over a certain distribution of pure product states.
-By replacing the linear entropy with other entanglement measures, a large family of 'average' entangling powers can be defined as the following.
+A natural nonlocality measure of a quantum operation is its entangling power, which was first introduced by Zanardi et al.~\cite{Zanardi:2000wg}, given by the linear entropy produced with $U$, averaged over a certain distribution of pure product states.
+By replacing the linear entropy with other entanglement measures, a large family of ``average" entangling powers can be defined as follows.

 For a given entanglement measure $f$, let